antonindurieux/personal-website-offline-/_portfolio/4_Kaggle_Plant_Pathology_2021_competition.md

 ### 2.1 TPU configuration

-[TPUs](https://en.wikipedia.org/wiki/Tensor_Processing_Unit){:target='_blank'} can dramatically speed up deep learning tasks and are thus well-suited for our task.
+We are going to use [TPUs](https://en.wikipedia.org/wiki/Tensor_Processing_Unit){:target='_blank'} hardware, as they can dramatically speed up deep learning tasks and are thus well-suited for our task.
 They require some specific configuration steps :

 ```python
 try: